-To earn internship credit in the MPM major, you must enroll in an internship course through the Nicholson School of Communication and Media.
+In order to earn credit in the Ad/PR major for an internship, you must enroll in an internship course through the Nicholson School of Communication and Media.
 This requires completing a form with your employer and faculty internship coordinator.
 Please contact your major advisor at nassc@ucf.edu or (407) 823-2681 to learn how to enroll your internship.